BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 <p>
     Below is an updated version of a poem I wrote that summer.
+    It wasn't for a class or a group or anything: just felt like writing it.
-    I don't remember if I wrote it while working at the camp, or during time spent at my childhood home in Maine that summer.
+    I don't remember if I wrote it while working at the camp, or during time spent at my childhood home in Maine.
 </p>

 <p>
-    There's a memory, somehow connected to this poem, of being on the porch of my childhood home...perhaps of having just seen the sun through the leaves, as the poem describes.
+    There's a memory, somehow connected to the poem, of being on the porch of my childhood home...perhaps of having just seen the sun through the leaves, as the poem describes.
-    There was that feeling of expansiveness, and of the sunlight — as the poem describes — streaming into me, so to speak.
+    There was that feeling of expansiveness and joy, and of the sunlight, as the poem describes, streaming into me, so to speak.
 </p>

 <hr/>